wp-headless/fetch/README.md

 ## Installation

-The architecture of WP-Fetch allows you to specify your own transport layer such as fetch or axios.
+The architecture of WP-Fetch allows you to specify your own transport layer such as fetch or axios. ([read more](#transport-layers))

 Yarn